JahJajaka/afternoon_cleaner/README.md

      FAN_SPEED: #I reduce it to 1 in mi_control.py. it could be setup to 70 max
      MODEL_NAME:

   you may find models here: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md.
 You may use segmentation models, but they wouldn't show mask and they are too slow anyway.

-5. Open start.ipynb in Jupyter and make sure all pieces of the puzzle are in place.
+**5. Open start.ipynb in Jupyter and make sure all pieces of the puzzle are in place.**

   * Webcam is connected and recognition is working (run recognition_thread)

   * Vacuum plays the sounds (run sound_thread), which means sound_server and http/ftp server are running.
 Don't forget about SOUND_PROBABILITY parameter from config.yaml.
 It says how often your Vacuum will be react on detected objects.

   * Joystick is connected and you can control Vacuum with it (run moving_thread)

-6. Run start.py and have fun.
+**6. Run start.py and have fun.**